228th Rifle Division: First Jassy–Kishinev Offensive

 The Uman–Botoșani Offensive began on March 5 and as 37th Army advanced toward the Dniestr River the division was one of only two units granted a battle honor for the liberation of Voznesensk on March 24.
-Three days later Colonel Kulikov left the division and was replaced by Col. Ivan Nikitovich Yesin.
+Three days later Colonel Kulikov left the division and was replaced by Col. Ivan Yesin.
 This officer had previously commanded the 38th and 88th Guards Rifle Divisions and had been serving as deputy commander of 35th Guards Rifle Division.
 He would be promoted to the rank of major general on November 2 and would lead the 228th for the duration of the war.

 As 37th Army closed on the Dniestr the 57th Rifle Corps was commanded by Maj.
 Gen. F. A. Ostashenko and consisted of the 58th and 92nd Guards and the 228th Rifle Divisions.
 Early on April 11 the bulk of 3rd Ukrainian Front's forces began pursuing disorganized German forces toward the river with 37th Army advancing toward Tiraspol.
-The Army's assignment was to force the Dniestr from north of Parcani to as far south as Slobozia, seize a bridgehead roughly 25km wide and 12km deep, and to prepare for a further pursuit in the direction of Chișinău.
+The Army's assignment was to force the Dniestr from north of Parcani to as far south as Slobozia, seize a bridgehead roughly 25 km wide and 12 km deep, and to prepare for a further pursuit in the direction of Chișinău.
 Much of this area consisted of a large, irregular bend of lowlands that were nearly indefensible, but retaining possession depended on capturing high ground to the west that dominated the lower terrain.